 Carefully Document Your Injuries

 After exchanging information with the driver of the vehicle and waiting for law enforcement to arrive, it is important to take the time to document your injuries and the scene.
 You will most likely have your phone with you, use it to take pictures of the accident scene and any injuries you may have sustained.
 In situations like these, it is always a good idea to take as many photos of yourself, the car, the road, the street signs, and the traffic lights, and the accident scene as possible.
 These photos will come in handy when filing an insurance claim or lawsuit if necessary.
 If you are unable to take these photos yourself, ask a witness to document everything and email it to you right away.
+Your personal injury lawyer will want to look at the evidence you have.

 Consult with an Experienced Pedestrian Accident Lawyer